michaelllk/MindCFW-/README.md

 # MindCFW-
+A new way to experience life!
 A complete safe way to mod your brain safely!
 Made for fun

 # Instructions